Harry’s wounded hero marine: Don’t deport Afghan pilot who fought with UK forces

 Marine McBean, who was described as a “hero” by Prince Harry after they shared a flight home from Afghanistan, told The Independent: “It is hard to take any positives from Britain’s time in Afghanistan.”

-“We were trying to help and there were some good stories, but the reality is we are just back to square one - in fact the situation in Afghanistan may be even worse”, he continued.
+“We were trying to help and there were some good stories, but the reality is we are just back to square one – in fact, the situation in Afghanistan may be even worse”, he continued.

 “It is sad to say but I can’t take any positives from it.
 What would be a positive is if someone who helped us was able to settle here and live a normal life.”